Marmot PreCip Eco

 What we don’t: Basic interior lining feels clammy when working hard; no chest pocket.

 See the Men's Marmot PreCip Eco See the Women's Marmot PreCip Eco

 Being from Seattle, we get asked for rain jacket recommendations a lot, and we often steer people to the Marmot PreCip.
 The reasons for this are fairly simple: the jacket punches well above its $100 price with quality waterproofing, a versatile feature set, and a comfortable, lightweight construction.
-Recently updated to the “Eco” thanks to a recycled face fabric, the jacket remains an all-around winner for everything from daily use, hiking, backpacking, bike commuting, and just about any other subalpine adventuring.
+Now the “Eco” thanks to a recycled face fabric, the jacket remains an all-around winner for everything from daily use, hiking, backpacking, bike commuting, and just about any other subalpine adventuring.
 Below we outline our experiences with the PreCip Eco.
 To see how it stacks up to the competition, see our article on the best rain jackets.